HeringtonPress/Systems/GURPS/Skills.md

 When racing someone of equal water Move, roll a Quick Contest of Swimming to determine the winner.

-Modifiers: +3 if entering the water intentionally. -1 for every quarter of max slots filled.
+Modifiers: +3 if entering the water intentionally.
+A penalty equal to double Encumbrance.

 #### Tactics
 - IQ/Hard